stripe-archive/react-elements-card-payment/README.md

 When running both servers, you are now ready to use the app running in [http://localhost:3000](http://localhost:3000).

-1. Enter your name and credit card details
+1. Enter your name and card details
 1. Hit "Pay"
 1. 🎉